Where to Stay in Yoho National Park?

 Rustic Beaverfoot Lodge Room N5

-Here we have a room in a wooden lodge located in a very secluded area, surrounded by mountains.
-The room offers a comfortable bed and access to a shared bathroom.
-You'll also find convenient shared spaces, such as a dining room and a cozy lounge.
-A sauna completes the amenities, while free parking and Wi-Fi make your stay easy.
-The lodge is situated at the end of a trail, in a truly isolated setting.
-Perfect for recharging!
+This room is set in a wooden lodge in a very remote area, surrounded by mountains.
+It comes with a comfortable bed and access to a shared bathroom.
+You’ll also have handy shared spaces, including a dining room and a cosy lounge.
+A sauna rounds out the facilities, while free parking and Wi-Fi help make your stay easy.
+The lodge lies at the end of an unpaved track, in a truly secluded setting—just the place to recharge.

-You'll especially enjoy the tranquility, the view, and the sense of escaping from everyday life.
-It's ideal if you're seeking a simple, rustic getaway close to nature.
-The wood, shared spaces, and environment give real character to the stay.
-Honestly, this lodge ticks all the boxes for a successful digital detox!
+What stands out most is the calm, the views, and the feeling of stepping away from everyday life.
+It’s a great option if you’re after a simple, rustic stop close to nature.
+The wood, the shared areas and the surrounding landscape give the stay real character—ideal for a proper digital detox.

 Rustic Chalet in the Heart of Rockies

-An independent wooden chalet spread over two levels, located in a natural setting surrounded by mountains and forest.
+This independent two-level wooden chalet is set in a natural landscape surrounded by mountains and forest.
 Inside, it features two bedrooms, a living room with a fireplace, a fully equipped kitchen, and two bathrooms.
-Additionally, a terrace and patio allow you to enjoy the outdoors.
-The accommodation also offers on-site parking and Wi-Fi.
+A terrace and patio let you enjoy the outdoors.
+The property also offers on-site parking and Wi-Fi.

-You'll appreciate the warm ambiance from the moment you arrive, with a comfortable and well-appointed interior.
-Enjoy peaceful moments in the heart of nature with unobstructed mountain views.
-The chalet allows you to live at your own pace, cook on-site, and relax in tranquility.
-The secluded setting provides a true sense of disconnection while remaining accessible by car.
+From the moment you arrive, you’ll appreciate the warm, cosy atmosphere, with a comfortable, well-appointed interior.
+Enjoy peaceful time in nature with open mountain views.
+The chalet lets you live at your own pace, cook on site, and unwind in complete tranquillity.
+The secluded setting brings a real sense of disconnecting, while still being accessible by car.

 Emerald Lake Lodge

-This is a collection of wooden cabins set in the heart of a natural environment, by a lake surrounded by mountains.
-Here, the rooms have fireplaces, private bathrooms, and often a balcony with a stunning view.
-Several restaurants allow you to dine on-site, and a relaxation area with a sauna and a hot tub completes your experience.
-As a bonus, parking is available free of charge and the buildings are accessible via a small shuttle.
+Set in the heart of nature on the shores of a lake framed by mountains, this collection of wooden chalets offers a genuine escape.
+The rooms feature a fireplace, a private bathroom, and often a balcony with beautiful views.
+Several restaurants allow you to dine on site, and a relaxation area with a sauna and hot tub rounds out the experience.
+Parking is free, and the different buildings can be reached via a small shuttle.

-You'll immediately appreciate the calm and idyllic atmosphere of the natural surroundings.
-Enjoy walks directly from your room around the lake and in the surrounding nature.
-This setting invites you to slow down and enjoy the scenery.
-The staff are attentive and make your stay smooth.
-In short, it’s a unique place far from the hustle and bustle, right in the heart of nature.
+You’ll quickly appreciate the quiet, away-from-it-all feel of this natural setting.
+Enjoy walks straight from your room around the lake and through the surrounding area.
+It’s a place that invites you to slow down and take in the scenery.
+The staff are available and help make the stay run smoothly.
+In short, it’s a distinctive spot, far from the hustle and bustle, right in the heart of nature.

 Cathedral Mountain Lodge

-Discover this establishment that invites you to stay in wooden cabins nestled in a valley surrounded by mountains.
-Each accommodation boasts a stone fireplace, a balcony with a view, and a spacious bathroom with a bathtub.
-The on-site restaurant offers local cuisine made with quality products.
-Additionally, a shuttle service connects you to nearby natural sites, and parking is available free of charge.
+Discover this property, which invites you to stay in wooden cabins nestled in a valley surrounded by mountains.
+Each one features a stone fireplace, a balcony with views, and a spacious bathroom with a bathtub.
+The on-site restaurant serves local cuisine made with quality ingredients.
+A shuttle service makes it easy to reach nearby natural sites, and free parking is available.

 To help you quickly compare the different options available, here is a summary table of the accommodations we recommend.
 It's a great tool for making your final choice!